 Facility executives who react to problems as they occur versus routine maintenance and inspections spend more money on their roofs.
 A proactively maintained roof has a longer lifespan (about ten more years) than a roof that is not maintained or inspected twice a year.

 The Fall is the time to winterize your roof.
-Membrane damage, clogged drains, ponding water, and debris could cause major winter leaks.
+Membrane damage, clogged drains, ponding water, and debris sitting on your flat roof could cause major winter leaks.
 Many of these leaks can be avoided by understanding your risks and having a thorough roof inspection.

 How can you prepare your roof to assure your business can continue to operate without any significant roof issues?

 How old is your roof?
 What’s your roof’s maintenance history?
 When was it last inspected?
 It is essential to know your roof’s maintenance history so your roofing contractor can assess your roof accordingly.
 Although you can detect some noticeable and potential signs of roof issues such as ceiling stains, it is best to have a skilled roof contractor prepare your roof for the winter.
 A roofing contractor will know what to look for in the flashings, seams, structure, rooftop equipment and roof membrane.